suyu-emu/suyu-v0.0.4/docs/user/InstallingUpdatesDLC.md

-# Working with Updates/DLC in Eden
+# User Handbook - Working with Updates/DLC in Eden

 Use this guide when you want to install Updates or DLC for your games in Eden.